rubys/showcase/ARCHITECTURE.md

 > The intent is to eliminate contention among nodes.
 Nodes do not share (independently access) the same memory or storage.
 One alternative architecture is shared everything, in which requests are satisfied by arbitrary combinations of nodes.
 This may introduce contention, as multiple nodes may seek to update the same data at the same time.

-While serverless is one kind of a shared-nothing architecture - this post explores another variation.
+While serverless is one kind of a shared-nothing architecture - this page explores another variation.
 One where servers are explicitly deployed, users are assigned to servers, and users have databases that aren't shared.

 This application started, like most applications, small.
 And that's where the story begins.